What is liver cancer?

 Angiosarcoma and hemangiosarcoma

 These are rare cancers that begin in cells lining the blood vessels of the liver.
 People who have been exposed to vinyl chloride or to thorium dioxide (Thorotrast) are more likely to develop these cancers.
 See the section "What are the risk factors for liver cancer?"
-Some other cases are thought to be due to exposure to arsenic or radium, or to an inherited condition known as hemochromatosis.
+Some other cases are thought to be caused by exposure to arsenic or radium, or to an inherited condition known as hereditary hemochromatosis.
 In about half of all cases, no likely cause can be identified.

 Secondary liver cancer

 Most of the time when cancer is found in the liver it did not start there but has spread (metastasized) from somewhere else in the body, such as the pancreas, colon, stomach, breast, or lung.
+Because this cancer has spread from its original (primary) site, it is a secondary liver cancer.
 These tumors are named and treated based on their primary site (where they started).
 For example, cancer that started in the lung and spread to the liver is called lung cancer with spread to the liver, not liver cancer, and it is treated as lung cancer.

 In the United States and Europe, secondary (metastatic) liver tumors are more common than primary liver cancer.
 The opposite is true for many areas of Asia and Africa.

-For more information on liver metastases from different types of cancer, see our documents on these cancer types, as well as our document, Advanced Cancer.
+For more information on liver metastases from different types of cancer, see our documents on specific cancer types, as well as our document, Advanced Cancer.